Labour Law Numbered 4857

 The prohibition of consuming alcoholic beverages shall not apply to:

-b) employees obliged to consume alcoholic beverages owing to the requirements of the job in establishments which hold a license to sell liquor in closed containers or in open cups,
+- employees obliged to consume alcoholic beverages owing to the requirements of the job in establishments that hold a license to sell liquor in closed containers or open cups,

 - Arduous and dangerous work

-A regulation shall be issued by the Ministry of Labour and Social Security, after taking the opinion of the Ministry of Health, to specify the categories of work deemed to be arduous or dangerous and the categories of arduous or dangerous work in which young employees who have completed the age of sixteen but are aged under eighteen, as well as women may be employed.
+A regulation shall be issued by the Ministry of Labour and Social Security, after taking the opinion of the Ministry of Health, to specify the categories of work deemed to be difficult or dangerous and the categories of difficult or dangerous work in which young employees who have completed the age of sixteen but are aged under eighteen, as well as women, may be employed.

 - Medical certificate in arduous or dangerous work

-ARTICLE 86. - An employee shall not be engaged for or employed on any arduous or dangerous work without a certificate based on the results of a medical examination made either at the time of his recruitment or during his employment at least once a year to prove that he is physically fit for the job in question and robust; the medical certificate shall be obtained from the medical practitioner attached to the establishment or from a employees’ health dispensary, or in the absence of either, from the medical services of the nearest Social Insurance Organisation, health centre, government or municipal medical practitioner, in that order.
+ARTICLE 86 - An employee shall not be engaged for or employed on any arduous or dangerous work without a certificate based on the results of a medical examination made either at the time of their recruitment or during their employment at least once a year to prove that he is physically fit for the job in question and robust; the medical certificate shall be obtained from the medical practitioner attached to the establishment or from a employees' health dispensary, or in the absence of either, from the medical services of the nearest Social Insurance Organization, health center, government or municipal medical practitioner, in that order.

-Such certificates shall be produced by the employer on request by any competent official.
+The employer shall produce such certificates on request by any competent official.